freeradical13/freeradical13.github.io/index.md

 #### Algae

-[Algae][] are a polyphyletic group of photosynthetic eukaryotes which lack roots, stems or leaves, so they're not considered plants.
+[Algae][] are photosynthetic eukaryotic autotrophs which lack roots, stems or leaves, so they're not considered plants.

 #### Plants

-[Plants][] are eukaryotic autotrophs that generate their own chemical energy from sunlight through the process of photosynthesis, although they do not include algae or fungi.
+[Plants][] are photosynthetic eukaryotic autotrophs although they do not include algae.
 Plants have a cell wall made of cellulose.
 [Plants evolved from][] freshwater multicellular algae.

 Plants have alternation of generations and they are [embryophytes][] which use embroys to nurture young sporophytes within the gametophyte.